Credit Suisse: Ownership

+As of 25 January 2023, Saudi National Bank, an anchor investor, held a 10% stake; Qatar Investment Authority (QIA) boosted its stake in the Credit Suisse Group to 6.87%; and Harris Associates reported a holding of below 3%.
+Harris Associates reported having exited all its Credit Suisse positions by March 2023.
+Credit Suisse stock (CS) in the NYSE fell from $2.50 to $1.88 a share on 15 March 2023.

+On 19 March 2023, fellow Swiss bank group UBS agreed to buy Credit Suisse for more than US$3 billion.
+The purchase of Credit Suisse by UBS has reportedly averted a greater crisis, according to SNB.

 Financial products

+Wealth management services at Credit Suisse include estate planning, insurance, tax planning, philanthropy, investment products, foreign exchange, lending, managed accounts, and real estate.
+Investment banking services include securities, equity products, mergers and acquisitions, fixed income, mutual funds, hedge funds, and investment advice.

 Credit Suisse endorses a strategy called bancassurance of trying to be a single company that offers every common financial services product.
 The investment bank is intended for companies and wealthy individuals with more than 50,000 euro.

 Credit Suisse developed the CreditRisk+ model of risk assessment in loans, which is focused exclusively on the chance of default based on the exogenous Poisson method.
-As of 2002 about 20 percent of Credit Suisse's revenue was from its insurance business it gained through the 1997 acquisition of Winterthur.
-The investment bank's insurance products are primarily popular in the domestic market and include auto, fire, property, life, disability, pension and retirement products among others.
-Historically 20–40 percent of the bank's revenue has been from private banking services, one of its higher profit-margin divisions.
+As of 2002, about 20% of Credit Suisse's revenue was from its insurance business, which it gained through the 1997 acquisition of Winterthur.
+The investment bank's insurance products are primarily popular in the domestic market and include auto, fire, property, life, disability, pension, and retirement products, among others.
+Historically, 20–40% of the bank's revenue has been from private banking services, one of its higher profit-margin divisions.

 Credit Suisse produces one of the six hedge funds following European stock indices that are used to evaluate the performance of the markets.
-The investment bank also has a 30 percent ownership in hedge fund investment firm York Capital Management.
+The investment bank also has a 30% ownership stake in hedge fund investment firm York Capital Management.
 York sells hedge funds independently to its own clients, while Credit Suisse also offers them to private banking clients.
 Credit Suisse manages the financial instruments of the Dow Jones Credit Suisse long/short equity index (originally called Credit Suisse/Tremont Hedge Fund Indexes).